 Sometimes, traumas that come from the environment in which a person was raised are very impacting.
 The skills we acquire and learn through our early life often determine how effective we may be at dealing with stress later in life.
 As well, one's ability to move through the stresses others may find easier to manage is also learned during these earlier experiences.
-These learned adaptational patterns of survival and attachment often may carry us through difficult times earlier in their life.
-However, as we outgrow their utility one may also find themselves in new relationships and on new paths where these behaviours are less effective.
+These learned adaptational patterns of survival and attachment often may carry us through difficult times earlier in one's life.
+However, as we outgrow their utility we may also find ourselves in new relationships and on new paths where these behaviors are less effective.
 One may then learn new ways and internal resources and skills to connect with their new environment and to foster new healthier ways of relating to the people around them and coping with stress, and new lifestyles.

 If you come from another culture, environmental impacts such as the collective experience of your cultural group and its current experience may also influence your outlook and how well you cope with stress.
-Any discrimination experienced based on race, class or gender is also a type of trauma that can be deeply impacting to one's personal well-being.
+Any discrimination experienced based on race, class or gender is also a type of trauma that can deeply impact one's personal well-being.